CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 The 'pan-and-zoom' features described here are aspirations, not necessarily 'requirements', and the precise details of the UI gestures will be guided by what's convenient and 'natural' to do in Uno.
 We'll design the software to support Pan/Zoom, and implement as much as is feasible within the POC timeframe.

-Questions outstanding :
-- Numeric display of the max intensity in the current image ?
-Or graphical bar display ?
-Could see this from the Normalisation controls but only if you're in Auto mode.
-- Display of current timestamp ?
-Not necessary, this would flick past too rapidly.
-- Display of current frames-per-sec ; as acquired, and as displayed ?

 Challenges ?
-- Most of the UI is straightforward
+- Most of the UI is straightforward.
+- The most complicated aspect is the support for panning and zooming, which is highly desirable but could conceivably be left out of the POC if it's troublesome.
-- However we'll be converting the 2-D datasets (typically 640x480 pixels but possibly up to 2048x2048) into false-coloured images presented in a viewing panel of a different size, together with cross-section graphs, while preserving the aspect ratio, and supporting pan/zoom.
-An update rate of 30fps should be feasible provided we can use the built-in 'media' transformations to map between coordinate spaces and perform the necessary resampling of the image ; if these operations have to be done in C# code, performance may be an issue at 2048x2048.
+- We'll be converting the 2-D datasets (typically 640x480 pixels but possibly up to 2048x2048) into false-coloured images presented in a viewing panel of a different size, together with cross-section graphs, while preserving the aspect ratio, and ideally supporting pan/zoom.
+An update rate of 30fps should be feasible provided we can use the highly optimised built-in 'media' transformations to map between the 'dataset' and 'image' coordinate spaces and perform the necessary resampling.
+If these operations have to be done in our own C# code, performance may be an issue with 2048x2048 datasets.

-#### Overall structure : Viewer Component and two 'Apps'
+#### Viewer Component and two 'Apps'

 The project will develop a reusable component, the 'IntensityMapViewer', and two Apps that demonstrate its use.

 The Viewer component will be packaged as an Assembly (ie a DLL) that is referenced by the two demo Apps.

+By having two apps that use the same Viewer component, we'll be demonstrating that we've mastered the techniques necessary to encapsulate the code and resources for a particular UI in a distinct Assembly.

+The apps won't be in communication with 'real' data sources such as cameras and motors - everything will be simulated.
+The idea here is to exercise the IntensityMapViewer from the point of view of (A) functionality and appearance, and (B) performance.

 The two Apps look roughly like this :

+##### App #1, a useful Intensity Map Viewer

+Runs on Windows/UWP and Linux, and in a slightly stripped down form on a Android tablet and as web page.

+The app window has two sections : the Viewer itself, and a Navigation control that selects the source of the data that's being displayed by the Viewer.

     +-----------------------------------------------+---+---+
     | Intensity Map Viewer                          | - | x |